-You could be at risk for a magnesium deficiency if you:
+You could be at risk for a magnesium deficiency if:

-- Drink carbonated beverages on a regular basis.
-This adds large amounts of phosphates to your system.
-This binds to the magnesium in your digestive tract and flushes it out of your body.
+- You drink carbonated beverages on a regular basis.
+This then adds large amounts of phosphates to your system.
+Phosphates bind to the magnesium in your digestive tract and flush it out of your body.

-- Drink caffeinated or alcoholic beverages daily stimulates your kidneys to excrete extra magnesium.
+- You drink caffeinated or alcoholic beverages daily, which stimulates your kidneys to excrete extra magnesium.

-- Eat refined sugars and sweets regularly causes your body to excrete magnesium through the kidneys.
+- You eat refined sugars and sweets regularly, which causes your body to excrete magnesium through the kidneys.

-- Take prescription drugs such as diuretics, heart medications, asthma medication, birth control pills or estrogen replacement therapy can reduce magnesium levels in your body.
+- You take prescription drugs such as diuretics, heart medications, asthma medication, birth control pills, or estrogen replacement therapy which can reduce magnesium levels in your body.

-- Take calcium supplements without magnesium or if you take too much calcium it can have a negative effect on your magnesium levels.
+- You take calcium supplements without magnesium or if you take too much calcium it can have a negative effect on your magnesium levels.